apache1027/connectFour/README.md

 Enter 'h' for human first or 'c' for computer first.

-Enter an int for search depth.
-7 will allow the AI to decide in under 3 sec.
+Enter an int for a time limit.
+Alpha beta will run with iteritive deepening until the time limit is reached.

 Enter the column number (1-7) when it is your turn.